carissalow/rapids/docs/usage/snakemake_docs.rst

 This directory contains the data files for the project.
 These directories are as follows:

-    - ``external`` - This directory stores the participant `pxxx` files that contains the device_id and the type of device as well as data from third party sources.
-(Remember step 8 on :ref:`install-page` page)
+    - ``external`` - This directory stores the participant `pxxx` files as well as data from third party sources (see :ref:`install-page` page).
-    - ``raw`` - This directory contains the original, immutable data dump from the sensor database.
+    - ``raw`` - This directory contains the original, immutable data dump from your database.
-    - ``interim`` - This directory would contain intermediate data that has been transformed but has not been completely analyzed.
+    - ``interim`` - This directory contains intermediate data that has been transformed but do not represent features.
-    - ``processed`` - This directory contains the final canonical data sets for modeling.
+    - ``processed`` - This directory contains all behavioral features.

 .. _the-src-directory: